 I’m from Maryland, I grew up 30 minutes outside of Baltimore.
 I’m a film actress, but I started in musical theater, actually.
 My last year of high school, I auditioned for thirteen different performing arts colleges.
 I ended up going to Pace, here in New York — I loved Pace.
 Then, I went to RODA the summer after my junior year of college.
 I had a lot of anxiety growing up, but when I was on stage, it would all go away.
 I see a psychiatrist in New York now, but the last time I had a panic attack was in October, when I was on set for a film I was shooting.
 I was doing a scene where I was being abused — that was a lot of the premise of the movie and I was playing the lead — and in a way, it’s kind of my own story.
 So, I did this scene and I somehow got through it.
 But we kept doing it over and over, because you have to get all the different shots.
 Everybody on set knew about my own experiences.
 They were all really understanding and willing to help me in whatever way.
 But I just said, ‘I’m good, I can’t believe it but I’m fine!’
 And then I got home that night... and I was not OK.
 I got really nauseous, my whole body started to shake, my teeth chattered.
 It’s a very physical ordeal.

 Now, talking about my experiences is really helpful.
 Back when I was a junior in college, basically, I don’t even know how I met this person.
 It was probably through Instagram.
 The first day we met, I thought he was charming, and cute.
 He was like, ‘let’s go back to your house.’
 I said, ‘I don’t really do this, but alright fine — I’m not going to sleep with you.’
 And he said, ‘OK.’
 I don’t drink, so we were completely sober.
 We got home and were going to sleep, whatever.
 And I’m half asleep, and I just remember hearing him tell me to ‘Shhhh.’
-And then I just remember his body over me, and he started sticking his fingers in me.
-And then he just started having sex with me.
+And then I just remember his body over me.
 I just lay there.
 I didn’t know… I thought rape was this violent act, like a Brock Turner type of thing.
 I would have thought if I was sober, which I was, I would have been able to stop it.
-From the point that he started having sex with me, I don’t remember anything at all.
+From the point this started I don’t remember anything at all.
 I don’t remember how it ended, I don’t remember being awake, I don’t remember anything.

 The next morning, I was fine — I didn’t think anything wrong had happened at all.
-I didn’t think I was raped.
 The next day I was telling all my friends how amazing he was, how much I liked him.
 And then, it happened again.
 And I was only with this person for a month and a half maybe, total.
 The day before I went home for Thanksgiving, he hit me.
-He had just gotten his deviated septum surgery, and we were play fighting.
-I had a shirt of his, and I accidentally brushed his face with the shirt, and he fucking came at me with his whole hand, hit my face and pressed me down into the pillows with all his strength.
+We were play fighting, things escalated quickly.
 After about five beats he was like, ‘Oh my god I’m so sorry, I didn’t mean to.’
 I was just lying there crying, in shock.
 He was so apologetic: ‘That wasn’t me, I don’t know who that was.’
 I obviously knew it was bad, but even after that, I was still infatuated with him.
 I really just wanted to be liked by somebody.
 I literally had bruises on my arms, on my legs, because of how rough he would be during sex.
 I was always in pain; I felt so weak.
 That Christmas when I went home, we had broken up, I ended up getting a stomach ulcer, and I was nauseous 24/7, but I had no idea what was going on with my body.
 I later learned it was the trauma.
-But I didn’t even process that I was raped until last year.
 I was telling my therapist about this abusive relationship, because I knew being hit had affected me.
 I ended up telling her about the night we met and how he had sex with me, and she was like ‘....what?
 He what?
 That’s rape, that’s what rape is.’
 Now, we have shows like Big Little Lies and Handmaids Tale that show this, and of course, all the conversations after the Harvey Weinstein thing came out two years ago.
 But at the point in time that this happened, there was no conversation at all.

 Grace wears the Demi in Blush